Medically reviewed by Katelyn Hagerty, FNP

-In short, tretinoin works very well for repairing sun damage.
-It’s also extremely well tolerated.
+Put simply, research shows that tretinoin works very well for repairing sun damage, all with few issues.
 In all of the studies of tretinoin for reversing photoaging linked above, the vast majority of people experienced few or no significant side effects from using topical tretinoin cream.

-Tretinoin is frequently used as a prescription cream for sun damaged skin, and using it to reverse and repair sun damage is simple.
-Most dermatologists recommend applying tretinoin cream or gel daily, usually in combination with other products to prevent sun damage and keep your skin healthy, hydrated and soft.
+Tretinoin is frequently used as a prescription medication for sun damaged skin, and using it to reverse and repair photoaging is simple.

-Below, we’ve listed a variety of tips and tactics to get the most from using tretinoin as a prescription cream for sun damaged skin:
+Below, we’ve shared several tips to help you get the most from using tretinoin as a prescription cream for sun damaged skin:

-Interested in learning more about tretinoin?
-Our Tretinoin 101 guide covers everything you need to know about tretinoin, from how it works to its side effects.
-You can also learn more about how to use tretinoin for repairing sun damage and aging in our guide to tretinoin for anti-aging.
+You can also learn more about how to use tretinoin for repairing sun damage and common signs of skin aging in our guide to tretinoin for wrinkles and anti-aging.